sulaimanalmani/5GDynamicResourceAllocation/README.md

 jupyter lab
 ```

-Once you have launched JupyterLab, you can access the interface by clicking the link in the terminal.
+Once you have launched JupyterLab, it will open a new tab in your default browser.
+You can also access the interface by clicking the link in the terminal.
 The link will be in the following format:

 ```bash
 http://127.0.0.1:8000/?token=<token>